evennia/evennia/docs/README.md

 - Run `make install` or `pip install -r requirements.txt` to install the documentation-build requirements.
 - `make quick` - this will create html-based documentation in the new folder `evennia/docs/builds/html/`.
+Note any errors from files you have edited.
-- Use a web browser to open `evennia/docs/builds/html/index.html` and read the rendered docs.
+- Use a web browser to open `evennia/docs/builds/html/index.html` and view the docs.
+  Note that you will get errors if going to the auto-docs, because you didn't build them!

-### Main documentation and API docs
+## Building the main documentation and API docs

 The full documentation includes both the doc pages and the API documentation generated from the Evennia source.
 For this you must install Evennia and